mvolkmann/blog/src/htmx.md

 ## Click to Edit

-In an app like a Todo List, it may be desirable to allow users to edit text associated with each item, such as a todo description, by clicking the text.
+In apps that display a list of items (such as Todo List), it may be desirable to allow users to initiate editing text associated with one of the items (such as a todo description) by clicking the text.
+The following are the processing steps to be supported.

-This can replace the static text with an HTML `input` element.
+- Replace the static text with an HTML `input` element.
+- Allow the user to modify the text.
-When the user presses the enter key or moves focus out of the `input`, the change can be sent to an endpoint.
+- When the enter key is pressed or focus is moved out of the `input`, send the change to an endpoint that saves the change.
+- The endpoint returns updated HTML for the item that contains the new text.
+- Replace the previous item HTML with the new item HTML.
+- Return to displaying the text for the item instead of the an `input` element.

 While this pattern can be implementing using only htmx, it is better to add some client-side interactivity using a library like AlpineJS.

+Typically it is desirable for only one item to be edited at a time.
+If text of a different item is clicked, the `input` for the previously selected item should revert to displaying the text.
+This can be implemented by keeping track of the id of the item currently being edited in client-side state using the Alpine `x-data` directive.

-In the the Todo List scenario, the UI for each todo item can be comprised of a checkbox, the text description, an text input for modifying the description, and a button for deleting the todo item.
+In the the Todo List scenario, the UI for each todo item can be comprised of a checkbox, the text description, an text `input` for modifying the description, and a button for deleting the todo item.
-At any point in time we only want to render the text description or the text input of each todo item.
+While both a text description AND a text `input` are present in the DOM, at any point in time we only want to render one of them.
-We want to keep track of the currently selected todo item and only render one text input at a time.

-TODO: Add more detail.
+The other will have the CSS property `display: none` applied to it.

 See the working example at {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/todo-hono", "todo-hono" %}.
+Look for references to `editingId` which is a great example of state that only belongs in the client.

 ## HTTP Request Headers